alvinkoh256/Survey-Response-Coder/README.md

 ### 🔹 Example Output

 ```
-Found 2 coded column(s):
-  • What does 'digital safety' mean to you?
-How do you protect yourself or stay safe in online spaces?
-[Codes]
-  • What digital threats are you most concerned about when going online?
-[Codes]

 ===== What does 'digital safety' mean to you? ...
 [Codes] =====
           Category  Count     %
 Privacy Protection      15  30.00